 What does a head gasket do?

 Your car’s engine is divided into two parts, the engine or cylinder block where the pistons and cylinders reside and the cylinder head where the valves, spark plugs and camshaft are located.
 Cushioned between these two massive engine parts is the head gasket.

-One of the most critical gaskets in your engine, the head gasket is designed to seal the cylinders to ensure maximum compression and prevent coolant or engine oil from leaking into the cylinders.
-The head gasket withstands the stresses of the two surfaces expanding, shrinking, warping and rubbing while sealing in coolant running through ports and engine oil bathing cylinder walls.
+One of the most critical gaskets in your engine, the head gasket is designed to seal the cylinders to ensure maximum compression and prevent coolant and engine oil from leaking into the cylinders.
+The head gasket withstands the stresses of the two surfaces expanding, shrinking, warping and rubbing while sealing in coolant and engine oil running through casting ports.

 Your car’s engine operates in extreme conditions with intense heat.
 If this heat becomes more than normal, your engine can overheat causing a blown head gasket.
 The extra heat results in the cylinder head and engine block expanding too much which results in a failure in the head gasket.

 Because the cylinder head gasket seals coolant passages, a blown head gasket will allow coolant to enter the cylinders.
 Coolant in the cylinders will cause: